CargoRocket/CargoBikeIndex-Prototype/README.md

 The App runs for any desired city - given the data is provided.
 Within `shinyapp/R/config.R` a `city_name` with an according `pbf_file` and `geo_selection_file` can be set.
 The corresponding OSM pbf file and geo_selection_file needs to be places in the `data` folder (placed in the root folder).
-E.g., if you want to run the App for Friedrichshain-Kreuzberg, you can use the the pbf file for Berlin and store the outline of Friedrichshain-Kreuzberg as a geojson (or any other geodata format) which is used as the `geo_selection:_file`.
+E.g., if you want to run the App for Friedrichshain-Kreuzberg, you can use the the pbf file for Berlin and store the outline of Friedrichshain-Kreuzberg as a geojson (or any other geodata format) and set the name of the `geo_selection_file` accordingly.
 If `geo_selection_file` is set to `NA` then the entire pbf file will be used.
 If the dataset is too large this might get very slow!